JuliaGeo/CFTime.jl/README.md

 For larger changes, it is recommended to open an issue first to better explain the purpose of the pull request.

+## Trivia

+[Microsoft Excel incorrectly considers 1900 as leap year](https://learn.microsoft.com/en-us/troubleshoot/microsoft-365-apps/excel/wrongly-assumes-1900-is-leap-year).
+For example, the difference between the dates 1-Jan-2000 and 1-Jan-1900 are off by one day.
+This bug was subsequently preserved for compatibility and codified in the ISO/IEC 29500:2008 standard.

 ## Alternatives

 Julia packages: